 We have experience in all the above and are often instructed to advise insurers and policyholders in connection with coverage disputes small and large.

-John de Waal QC has published Risk & Negligence in Property Transactions (The Law Society), Paul Reed QC has written the leading insurance text Construction Professional Indemnity Insurance (Sweet & Maxwell) with contributions from a number of Hardwicke members.
+John de Waal QC has published Risk & Negligence in Property Transactions (The Law Society), Paul Reed QC has written the leading insurance text Construction Professional Indemnity Insurance (Sweet & Maxwell) with contributions from a number of Gatehouse Chambers members.
 We also contribute to Insurance Broking Practice and the Law (Informa) and other specialist texts.